The Cochrane Hepato-Biliary Group (The CHBG) is an international research publishing group within Cochrane (formerly The

 For types of Cochrane systematic reviews, please see Cochrane systematic reviews!

 The CHBG has been mostly producing systematic reviews of interventions which include comparisons between pairs of interventions (an experimental intervention and a comparator intervention) for a specific condition and in a specific population or setting.
-The CHBG has also started work on systematic reviews of interventions with network meta-analysis.
+The CHBG has also done some work on systematic reviews of interventions with network meta-analysis.
 In these reviews, numerous interventions available for a given condition are compared in order to present their comparative effectiveness and potential to harm.

 The CHBG has also been producing diagnostic test accuracy reviews.

 The CHBG assembles a Hepato-Biliary Controlled Trials Register.
 The CHBG Controlled Trials Register is published in The Cochrane Central Register of Controlled Trials (CENTRAL).

 The CHBG activities follow the policy and principles of Cochrane.

-Clinicians, researchers, healthcare consumers, and people with many other different proffesions contribute to the work of The CHBG from different parts of the world.
+Clinicians, researchers, healthcare consumers, and people with many other different professions contribute to the work of The CHBG from different parts of the world.